LeeMorinUCF/QMB3311S22/demo_01_PP_Ch_1_2_hello_python/README.md

 100.0
 ```

-Oerators with hiher precedence are evaluated before those with lower precedence.
+Operators with higher precedence are evaluated before those with lower precedence.

 ```python